What is Waldorf education?

 Is there a dress code?

 Yes.
-You can find it in the Parent Handbook on page 12.
-Mountain Sage Community School requests the active support and cooperation of all parents in encouraging clothing and personal grooming in alignment with our dress code for the sake of creating a student community focused on learning, rather than dress and status.
+You can find it in the Parent Handbook.
+Mountain Sage Community School requests the active support and cooperation of all parents in encouraging clothing and personal grooming in alignment with our dress code for the sake of creating a student community based in safety, kindness, respect, and responsibility.

 What is your cold weather policy?

 At Mountain Sage, we value the outdoors and believe all children should spend time outdoors daily.
-Read our weather policy in the Parent Handbook on page 18.
+Our Cold Weather Policy can be found in the Parent Handbook.
 Please remember to send your child prepared for Colorado’s cold and changing weather conditions.
+Families who need support in finding appropriate cold weather clothing may benefit from our Winter Warmth Drive, held annually by the Community Circle.

 Do you charge tuition?